caesarychp/President-University-E-Course/README.md

 # President University E-Course

 Welcome to the President University E-Course project!
 This repository contains the code and documentation for an innovative e-course platform developed to facilitate online learning and comprehensive educational management at President University.
-Our mission is to provide a seamless and intuitive platform that enhances the educational experience for students through efficient course management, streamlined procurement processes, and robust administrative functionalities.
+The mission is to provide a seamless and intuitive platform that enhances the educational experience for students through efficient course management, streamlined procurement processes, and robust administrative functionalities.

 ## Table of Contents